codefusser/BootcampLOS21HomeSessions/Readme.md

 # A repository for Bootcamp exercises

 This is a repo for the Boot camp exercises.
-It will contain well simplified steps for performing simple programming concepts in Javascript.
+It contains well simplified approach for performing simple Object Oriented Programming concepts in Javascript.